joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 ### Check Bastion SKU

-If you already have an Azure Bastion instance, let us check the SKU and, if needed change it to Standard.
+If you already have an Azure Bastion instance, let's check the SKU and, if needed, change it to Standard.
 Just a note:

 _Downgrading from a Standard SKU to a Basic SKU is not supported.
 To downgrade, you must delete and recreate Azure Bastion._